-Now they are more often called fitness trackers and can do much more than count steps.
-The best will also track sleep, measure how far you’ve walked, and even measure calories burned.
+Now they are more often called fitness trackers, and can do much more than count steps.
+The best will also track sleep, measure how far you’ve walked, and even estimate calories burned.

 Top 5 Best and Favorites